SAP/business-partner-sample-app-s4hana-cloud/README.md

 * **"systemName"**: this is the system you registered in step 1.
 * **"communicationArrangementName"**: the name you specify here will be the same name of the communication arrangement that is going to be automatically created in your SAP S/4HANA Cloud tenant.

 During the service instance creation, an HTTP destination on a subaccount level is automatically generated in this subaccount.
 It contains all instance binding properties which are sufficient to establish connection to the SAP SuccessFactors system.
 When creating the service instance, you configure the communication arrangement and the authentication type for the connection in a JSON file.

-You can do that from [**Cockpit**](#cockpit-1) or [**Command Line Interface (CLI)**](#cli-1):
+You can use [**Cockpit**](#cockpit-1) or [**Command Line Interface (CLI)**](#cli-1):

 #### Cockpit